gcc-mirror/gcc/gcc/config/aarch64/iterators.md

     UNSPEC_SQRDCMLAH270	; Used in aarch64-sve2.md.
     UNSPEC_SQRDCMLAH90	; Used in aarch64-sve2.md.
     UNSPEC_SQRSHR	; Used in aarch64-sve2.md.
+    UNSPEC_SQSHRN	; Used in aarch64-sve2.md.
+    UNSPEC_SQSHRUN	; Used in aarch64-sve2.md.
     UNSPEC_SQRSHRN	; Used in aarch64-sve2.md.
     UNSPEC_SQRSHRNB	; Used in aarch64-sve2.md.
     UNSPEC_SQRSHRNT	; Used in aarch64-sve2.md.